FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 but ``ospfd`` does not link its generated schema into the daemon binary or advertise it with no callbacks behind it.

-Both daemons load ``ietf-ospf`` and map FRR behavior toward the RFC 9129 ``/ietf-routing:routing/control-plane-protocols/control-plane-protocol/ietf-ospf:ospf`` tree.
+Both daemons load ``ietf-ospf`` and map FRR behaviour toward the RFC 9129 ``/ietf-routing:routing/control-plane-protocols/control-plane-protocol/ietf-ospf:ospf`` tree.
 OSPFv2 and OSPFv3 operational callbacks expose the RFC ``control-plane-protocol`` list, router-id, instance LSA counters, area